Kazuhiko-Gushiken/Vocabulary/README.md

 Luminary - a person of prominence or brilliant achievement.
 The word luminary may also refer to a celestial body, such as the sun or moon.

 Bereft - deprived of or lacking (something). ; (of a person) sad and lonely, especially through someone's death or departure.

+Irate - feeling or characterized by great anger.